soDLA-publishment/soDLA/docs/cmac.md

 ## MAC_RESULT_WIDTH Calculation

 In the integer mac operations, the result of a mac is 2*bpe + log2(c), the result would be truncate further in cacc stage.
 In the floating point operations, the result remains unchanged.

+## From SystemC Point of View

+In cmac/gen/cmac_a_reg_model.cpp, describe the register behaviour.